GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/Readme.txt

 README.md
 VERSION

+Make sure data/log and data/sessions folders are not included in the deployed installation files.

 Always run the "WixFolderGen" tool after updates to make sure any new files get included within the install package.

 Note that the conf/custom.ini file contains settings to properly allow self-hosting of Grafana and using the openHistorian for user authentication as well as a front-end to Grafana through the openHistorian primary url: http://localhost:8180/grafana